 From Denver International Airport: Take Pena Boulevard to Interstate 70 west.
 Continue on Interstate 70 west until intersecting with Interstate 25 north.
 (An alternate route from the airport to Interstate 25 is the toll road Interstate 470.)
 Go north on Interstate 25 to exit number 243 - Colorado Highway 66.
 Turn west on Highway 66 and go about 16 miles to the town of Lyons.
 Continue on U.S. Highway 36 all the way to Estes Park, about 22 miles.
 U.S. Highway 36 intersects with U.S. Highway 34 in Estes Park.
 Either highway leads to the national park.

 From west or south: Take Interstate 70 to U.S. 40, then to U.S. 34 in Granby, CO through Grand Lake, CO.

 For those visitors entering the park via automobile, there is an entrance fee of $20.
 The pass is valid for seven days and covers the purchaser and those in the vehicle.
 For those entering the park by foot, bicycle, moped, or motorcycle, the entrance fee is $10.

-It’s available at all Rocky Mountain National Park entrance stations or by calling 970-586-1438.
+It’s available at all Rocky Mountain National Park entrance stations, by calling 970-586-1438, or purchasing online.

 Things to Do